 Part 10 asks for information about the abuser and about your relationship with the abuser.

 In addition to the form, you will need to include evidence that you meet all the requirements of VAWA.
 This evidence should include such items as:

 For more information, see Proving Your VAWA Case: Evidence to Submit With I-360 Self-Petition.

 It is also helpful to include a cover letter on top of the application describing how you meet each requirement and the evidence you have submitted to prove it.

-The I-360 page of the USCIS website contains complete submission instructions -- but there's one very important thing you need to figure out before you send it in.
-Are you the immediate relative of your abusive sponsor (i.e. the spouse or minor, unmarried child of a U.S. citizen), or do you have a current priority date (based on a previously filed I-130)?
+The I-360 page of the USCIS website contains complete submission instructions—but there's one important thing you need to figure out before you send it in.
+Are you the immediate relative of your abuser (the spouse, parent, or minor, unmarried child of a U.S. citizen), or do you have a current priority date (based on a previously filed I-130)?

-If so, you can save a lot of time by filing your I-360 at the same time, or "concurrently," as your green card application (described below).
+If either of these are true, you can save a lot of time by submitting your I-360 to USCIS at the same time as your green card application (described below).
 That way, you don't have to wait for USCIS approval of the I-360 before moving forward with your green card application.
-If not -- for example, if you're the spouse or child or a U.S. permanent resident and he or she has never submitted a visa petition on your behalf -- you will need to submit your Form I-360 separately to USCIS.

 Otherwise—for example, if you're the spouse or child or a U.S. permanent resident who never submitted an I-130 petition on your behalf—you will need to submit your Form I-360 to USCIS, wait for its approval, and then file your green card (adjustment of status) application.